RobertGonzalez/docs/README.md

 Manual and API documentation for Aura.
 ======================================

-Located in this repository is the official manual and API documentation.
+Located in this repository is the official manual and API documentation, which can be found at: [http://auraphp.github.com/docs/api](http://auraphp.github.com/docs/api).

 Updating the documentation
 --------------------------